tom-smith-okta/okta-api-center/readme.md

 `.env`

 Open the `.env` file and update the settings for your environment.
-If you've followed all of the instructions so far and accepted all of the defaults (or if you've used the terraform interface), then you'll only need to update the following values:
+If you've followed all of the instructions so far and accepted all of the defaults (or if you've used the Terraform interface), then you'll only need to update the following values:

 OKTA_TENANT
 ISSUER